MasaoFujii/pg_cheat_funcs/README.md

 This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

+### void pg_segmentation_fault(treat_fatal_as_error boolean)
+Cause segmentation fault.
+If pg_cheat_funcs.exit_on_segv is enabled and treat_fatal_as_error is true, segmentation fault that this function causes will lead to ERROR instead of FATAL error.
+This is intended mainly for testing.
+This function is restricted to superusers by default, but other users can be granted EXECUTE to run the function.

 ### void pg_process_config_file()
 Read and process the configuration file.
 Note that, if an error occurs, it's logged with DEBUG2 level.